sjoerdvanBommel/monorepo/README.md

 pnpm run setup
 ```

-The setup script will synchronously run the following scripts in all repos:
+The setup script will first copy over all `.env.example` files to `.env` files in the same directory.
+Next, it will synchronously run the following scripts in all repos:

 - `docker-compose` to make sure all docker containers are running
 - `db:generate` to generate the database clients